 - While potatoes are cooking, cook the bacon until crisp; cool and chop into very small pieces

-- Sautee the kale in the same pan you cooked the bacon.
-When soft and tender, return the bacon to the pan, cover and remove from heat
+- Saute the kale or cabbage in the same pan you cooked the bacon.
+When it’s soft and tender, return the bacon to the pan, cover and remove from heat

 - Drain potatoes.
 Make sure they are completely drained – wet potatoes don’t get fluffy!